What are the different types of animal spirit guides?

 Keeping with the same idea of universal consciousness and animism, we come to a sort of animal guide that doesn’t just present itself occasionally, but is deeply connected to you throughout the duration of your life on Earth.

-Its said that everyone has at least one Spirit Animal, and many of us have a few different ones.
+It’s said that everyone has at least one Spirit Animal, and many of us have a few different ones.
 Your personality traits mirror the characteristics of that animal, and paying attention to that species can have a long term benefit along your journey.
-I, for example, have two that I know of: Cat and Owl.
+I, for example, have three that I know of: Cat, Crow and Owl.

 For a professional explanation of what animal spirit guides and animal totems are, and how to tell the two apart, check out Jordana Van’s video series on the subject.